javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 Default values can be more complex expressions or even function calls.
 They are evaluated only if the value is not provided.

-For instance, here we use `prompt` function for two defaults.
-But it will only run only for the missing one:
+For instance, here we use the `prompt` function for two defaults.
+But it will run only for the missing one:

 ```js run
 // runs only prompt for surname